kaihendry/dabase.com/content/blog/identifiers.md

 ---
 title: Identifiers
 date: 2021-10-22T13:50:30+08:00
-description: There are alternatives UUID
+description: There are alternatives to UUID
 ---

 A modern computer has the ability to express a 64bit number natively.